lbryio/lbry.com/content/news/147-lbry-shifting-into-high-gear.md

 ### Changed
   * The first run process for new users has changed substantially.
 New users can now easily receive one credit.
   * The wallet area has been re-organized.
 Send and Receive are now on the same page.
-A new page, "Get Credits", explains how users can add LBRY credits to the app.
+A new page, "Get Credits", explains how users can add LBRY Credits to the app.
   * Significant structural changes to code organization, packaging, and building.
 The app now follows a typical electron folder structure.
 All 3 package.json files have been reduced to a single file.
 Redux related code was moved into its own subfolder.
   * The macOS docking icon has been improved.
   * The prompt for an insufficient balance is much more user-friendly.